-Qashqai rugs are woven by the notoriously colourful Qashqai tribe- Iran's last roaming tribe in existence.
+Qashqai (Ghashghaee) rugs are woven by the notoriously colourful Qashqai tribe- Iran's last roaming tribe in existence.
 Almost completely self-sufficient, they rely upon the health and well-being of their flock, which provides the invaluable wool from which they produce beautiful hand-woven rugs, saddle bags and more to trade with nearby towns and cities.

 In the summer the tribe travel up through the cool Zagros mountains where they hold an annual shearing, harvesting the wool from their sheep to produce items of practical and decorative use.
 In the winter months they return to southern Iran, selling any surplus materials and produce, including crafts, to the markets of Shiraz.
 It's from here that the world receives the vast majority of the beautiful hand-woven pieces that the tribe produces.